PFMEA: A Guide to Preventing Process Failures

 Conducting Process FMEA can be summarized into 7 steps, which are as follows:

-Step 1: Process Review
+Step 1: Review Processes

 When starting PFMEA, it is important to first determine the focus of your evaluation.
 Is it a business process?
 A service process?
 Or a production process?
 Once you’ve determined what area you want to focus on, start reviewing the steps associated with it and determine what each step intends to accomplish.
 One of the best ways to do this is putting it on a flowchart for better visualization.